 Tokyo is exhilarating on Day 1—and also easy to get wrong.
 Not because the city is unfriendly, but because it's huge, decentralized, and full of unspoken rules.

-If you've landed thinking "we're here... now what?"—this is your framework.
-Not a Top 10 list, but a practical way to structure a first day that actually holds together.
+If you've landed thinking "we're here... now what?"—this is your Day 1 framework.
+Not a Top 10 list, but a practical way to structure your first day in Tokyo that actually holds together.

 Why Day 1 Goes Wrong